sourabhdesai/StringPhoneLattice/README.md

 **Pros:**

-  *- Quick:*
+  - *Quick:*
       When it comes to checking if a word is in the data structure, it excels.
-  *- Easy to use:*
+  - *Easy to use:*
       Only two public instance method `addWord(String str)` and `contains(String str)` and a simple constructor
-  *- Small size:*
+  - *Small size:*
       All you need to do is add StringPhoneLattice.java to your source files!
-  *- JSON Serialization
+  - *JSON Serialization*
       Can easily be Encoded into a `JSONObject` within the JSON Simple library using the `toJSON()` method and the JSON copy constructor

 **Cons:**

-  *- Takes longer than arrays to add words to its data set*
+  - *Takes longer than arrays to add words to its data set*
-  *- Does not accept empty strings*
+  - *Does not accept empty strings*
-  *- Cannot retrieve Strings from the StringPhoneLattice, only check that they are there*
+  - *Cannot retrieve Strings from the StringPhoneLattice, only check that they are there*
-  *- Dependent on JSON Simple library for JSON serialization*
+  - *Dependent on JSON Simple library for JSON serialization*

 Certainly, this is not be the ideal data structure to use in all scenarios.
 It is only meant for very specific scenarios   where one needs to quickly check if a String has been added into a pool of Strings.